Alfredo Marañon

-Alfredo Galicia Marañon Jr. (December 21, 1935 - October 1, 2020) was a Filipino politician from Sagay City who served as Governor of Negros Occidental.
+Alfredo Galicia Marañon Jr. (December 21, 1935 - October 1, 2020) was a Filipino politician from Sagay City who served as Governor of Negros Occidental from 2010 to 2019.

 Personal life

 Marañon, also known as "Freddie" by his peers, was the third child of the late Alfredo Espinosa Marañon Sr. of Mandurriao, Iloilo and the late Salvacion Galicia Marañon of Sagay City.
 He was the brother of former Governor Joseph G. Maranon.
 His wife is Marilyn Andres Dalisay-Marañon of Looc, Romblon.
 His son is politician Alfredo "Thirdy" D. Marañon III.
 He was a farmer, civil engineer and aquaculturist by profession.

 Marañon attained his Bachelor of Science in Civil Engineering degree at De La Salle University, Manila.
 He attended the University of Negros Occidental-Recoletos in Bacolod and Sagay Elementary School for his secondary and elementary education.

 Marañon died of cardiac health problems in a hospital in Bacolod on October 1, 2020, aged 84.